masa-finance/roadmap/documentation/scrum-ceremonies.md

 Team healthchecks were introduced in Spotify.
 It's a way to assess the whole team healthcheck at least, in a bi-quarter basis.
 An example of such a document is: https://miro.com/miroverse/squad-health-check/.

 The document needs to be completed async by the team members, and sent to the scrum master to collect and get the output - the output then is presented to the team to discuss action items to fix/address.

+## Team size

+An ideal team size would be from 3 up to 6 people at maximum.

 ## Watercooler meeting